 Panasonic has historically been known as a leading consumer electronics manufacturer, but over the past decade, its share of revenue from B2B operations has grown.
 Reflecting this shift, Panasonic North America wanted to transition its previous, proprietary online presence to a more solutions-focused and modern website platform built within a robust digital ecosystem.

 Panasonic’s new site and platform needed to serve a diverse set of needs across business units.
 Working together with FFW, the teams gathered feedback from 11 business units and five functional business areas, managing 30 core project members, a community of more than 100 project stakeholders and nine technology partners—all in an effort to implement an “outside-in,” customer-focused approach that included IA, design, content, technology integrations and data interoperability—before the legacy ecommerce platform contract expired.

-The company is also enjoying the time savings and ease of using Acquia Lift to seamlessly syndicate relevant content from Panasonic ‘s U.S. site to its Canadian site.
-Using Lift’s Content Hub, content editors can push blog content—along with all of its HTML markup and related assets—to the Canadian site without the need for any manual tweaking.
+The company is also enjoying the time savings and ease of using Acquia Personalization to seamlessly syndicate relevant content from Panasonic's U.S. site to its Canadian site.
+Using Acquia Content Hub, content editors can push blog content—along with all of its HTML markup and related assets—to the Canadian site without the need for any manual tweaking.